 Lately, I've been familiar with three ideas.
 One is from the book God Delusion by Richard Dawkins.
-He argued that, maybe religion is a side effect of another evolutionary traits which enables us to maybe work as a team.
-Then Yuval Noah Harari introduced me to the knowledge illusion in his book 21 Lessons for the 21st Century, which enable us to believe to know something which we don't know personally but maybe known to someone somewhere.
-And in Denial of Death Ernest Becker explained that, Sigmund Freud did a great work on how people rather blindly follow people in a book
+He argued that maybe religion is a side effect of other evolutionary traits which enables us to maybe work as a team.
+Then Yuval Noah Harari introduced me to the knowledge illusion in his book 21 Lessons for the 21st Century, which enable us to believe to know something which we don't know personally but is known to someone somewhere.
+And in Denial of Death Ernest Becker explained that Sigmund Freud did a great work on how people rather blindly follow people in a book

 (I have to read that).
 It is their urge to follow someone, to feel secure, like in the arms of their parents.